ElliotY-ML/Predict_Diabetic_Patient_Hospitalization_Duration/README.md

 # Patient Selection for Diabetes Drug Testing
-This repository contains a completed cap-stone project for Udacity's "Applying AI to EHR Data" course, part of the AI for Healthcare Nanodegree program.
+This repository contains a completed cap-stone project for the Udacity "Applying AI to EHR Data" course, part of the AI for Healthcare Nanodegree program.
 It has been reviewed by Udacity instructors and met project specifications.

 **Project Premise**